goblimey/films/README.md

 The index page contains buttons and links that allow the user to send a request to either: view the details of one of the person records in the list; edit a record; delete a record; create a new record.

+Each request has its own database connection and its own instance of the controller.
+Both are created at the start of the request and torn down at the end.

 The requests and web pages are laid out using the REST model, implemented using the go-restful library.
 A RESTful web server provides a set of resources that the user can access.
 Each resource has its own model and controller, plus a set of views.
 A resource can be (but need not be) represented by a database table.
 All requests concerning a resource follow a pattern that starts with the resource name, for example:

 ```